ankitects/anki-betas/src/older.md

   when pasting in night mode.
 - On macOS, the system theme will be used when dark mode is active.
 - Qt has been downgraded to 5.13 on macOS to facilitate the above.
-- The audio replay buttons are smaller by default, and can be styled using fill and stroke on '.replay-button svg [circle|path]'.
+- The audio replay buttons are smaller by default, and can be styled using fill and stroke on `.replay-button svg [circle|path]`.
 - Night mode now also used .night_mode - if you notice any problems with this please let me know.
 - Disabled elastic scrolling in webviews to work around a Qt bug.